hhandika/nahpu/website/docs/intro.md

 NAHPU is designed with genomic studies and remote fieldwork in mind.
 It simplifies associating digital assets, including specimen and habitat photographs, while efficiently managing a large number of tissue samples.
 We optimize NAHPU using high-performance programming languages and frameworks to ensure smooth operation across various devices, while minimizing battery usage.
 Our ongoing efforts focus on enhancing NAHPU’s performance and stability.

-### Support responsible collecting ❤️
+### Support responsible and reproducible field-based research ❤️

-NAHPU allows you to record detailed information about the specimens you collect.
-It helps you track their origin, including collection date, location, habitat, measurements, field personnel, etc. Additionally, NAHPU supports recording the collector’s information and collection method.
-The app provides real-time statistics to assist you in monitoring your collecting activities and making informed decisions to prevent over-collection.
+NAHPU enables you to record detailed information about the specimens you collect, including origin, collection date, sites, measurements, field personnel, collection method, and other relevant information.
+With real-time statistics, NAHPU assists you in monitoring your collecting activities and making informed decisions to prevent over-collection.
+Together, these features ensure responsible and reproducible fieldwork.

 ### Promote data sharing and collaboration 🤝